polytypic/rea-ml/README.md

   cannot be easily handled locally.

-On the other hand, this approach arguably has a rather straightforward implementation and is convenient to use (modulo the inability to handle effects locally).
+On the other hand, this approach arguably has a rather straightforward implementation and is convenient to use (modulo the difficulty of handling effects locally).

 Unfortunately the library
 [reference manual](https://polytypic.github.io/rea-ml/rea/Rea/index.html) is